 Description: Students will further develop the reading, writing, listening, and speaking skills needed to function in the language and in practical situations in the Spanish culture.
 Students will learn an expanded vocabulary and develop skills at an accelerated pace utilizing authentic sources.
 Students will use complex mechanics of the language and explore culture through a variety of topics.
 The majority of the course will be conducted in Spanish.
-Honors Level III is recommended for all students who plan to pursue Advanced Placement® or International Baccalaureate® courses.

-Prerequisites: Spanish II or Honors Spanish II
+Honors Level III is recommended for all students who plan to pursue Advanced Placement[®] or International Baccalaureate[®] courses.
+Prerequisites: Any of the following: Spanish II, Honors Spanish II, or KMS/NMS full sequence I-A, II-A, and II-B

-0157 SPANISH IV 10 Credits
+0157 SPANISH IV